nextcloud/documentation/user_manual/files/access_webdav.rst

 .. image:: ../images/webdav_dolphin.png
    :alt: screenshot of configuring Dolphin file manager to use WebDAV

-You can create a permanent link to your Nextcloud server:
+How to create a permanent link to your Nextcloud server:

 #.
 Open Dolphin and click "Network" in the left hand "Places" column.
 #.
 Click on the icon labeled **Add a Network Folder**.